 The illustration shows the magnitude, exact data are lacking.

-And the consumption of energy is also very unevenly distributed worldwide.
+Consumption of energy is also very unevenly distributed worldwide.

 Report from Oxfam Germany 2015